Skip to content

 }

-- lines 11–16 and 19–24: The [Add] and [Subtract] classes implement the [IOperation] interface.
+• lines 11-16 and 19-24: the [Add] and [Subtract] classes implement the [IOperation] interface.

-Delegate and interface types are interchangeable
+The types delegate and interface are interchangeable

 int Execute(IOperation op, int n1, int n2)